Jin0316/CORE/README.md

   walkthrough: environment setup (Docker / conda), the continual-unlearning training pipeline, evaluation scripts, and metric computation.
-- **[`datasets/README.md`](datasets/README.md)** — for the dataset layout and the JSON schema (the keys actually consumed) of Safe-Eraser, ImageNet-R, and the Standard VLM benchmarks.
+- **[`datasets/README.md`](datasets/README.md)** — for the dataset layout and the JSON schema of Safe-Eraser and ImageNet-R.

 Once the datasets and weights are placed as shown above, a typical run is *train → evaluate → compute metrics*; see `CORE_2026_CVPR/README.md` for the exact commands.